Felling Town Hall

-Felling Town Hall, formerly Felling Council Offices, is a former municipal building in Sunderland Road, Felling, a district of Gateshead, in Tyne and Wear, England.
+Felling Town Hall, formerly Felling Council Offices, is a former municipal building in Sunderland Road, Felling, Tyne and Wear, England.
 The building, which is currently in residential use, is a Grade II listed building.

 History

 Following significant population growth, largely associated with the mining industry, a local board of health was established in Felling in 1868.
 The local board established its offices in the committee rooms of the Felling Store Co-operative Society before relocating to 4 Wesley Terrace in 1873.
 After the Felling Local Board of Health was replaced by Felling Urban District Council in 1894, the council officers for the new council were initially based in the offices in Wesley Terrace.
 After finding this arrangement unsatisfactory, the new council decided to commission dedicated offices.
 The site they selected was open ground on the south side of Sunderland Road.

 The foundation stone for the new building was laid by John Simpson, the chairman of the council, in January 1902.
 It was designed by the council surveyor, Henry Miller, in the Baroque Revival style, built by John Wilkinson in rubble masonry with ashlar stone dressings and was officially opened on 2 March 1903.
 The design involved a symmetrical main frontage of seven bays facing onto Sunderland Road.
 A park was laid out to the east of the building and opened in July 1910.

 The building continued to serve as the headquarters of the district council for much of the 20th century, but ceased to be the local seat of government when the enlarged Gateshead Borough Council was formed in 1974.
 The final meeting of the council, held in the council chamber on 28 March 1974, concluded with speeches and a rendition of the Hokey Cokey.
 The building subsequently served as the area offices for Gateshead Borough Council's housing department, and was grade II listed in 1985.

 The building was declared surplus to requirements in the early 1990s, and was subsequently made available for use as a temporary accommodation.
 In September 2023, planning consent was granted to convert the building into 14 apartments.